 Free Online Study course with a nominal fee cell phone app can be found here

-For a self-paced online course that doesn’t cost a lot (~$25) but really learn the material you can check out HamTestOnline.
+For a self-paced online course that doesn’t cost a lot (~$25) and really learn the theory and concepts you can check out HamTestOnline.

 Practice exams and information can be found here